carleton-cs257-fall-2018/assignments-JustinYamada/final/readme.txt

 Model Core Classes:
 1)Ball: Gets and sets the velocity of how the ball moves.
-2)Block: Has code on how blocks interact with ball (i.e. ball bounces off block)
+2)Block: Has code on how blocks interact with ball (i.e. when and how the ball bounces off block) 3)Main: launches the game
+4)SurvivalPongModel: contains the mechanics for the interaction of the ball with the blocks and the walls of the view 5)SurvivalPongView: creates the view that the player interfaces with.
+Includes playing grid as well as title, control, settings, and description area
+6)Controller: Handles player input and updates the view